Westie/phpuush/README.md

 - `uploads/` can be located anywhere that PHP has write access, however for the purposes of this example, move it to `app/uploads`.
 You need to update the `files.upload` property with the absolute path to this folder within the config.

-Then, you'll need to run `composer install`
+Then, you'll need to run `composer install --no-dev`

 Please make sure that your phpuush.db file is not accessible to the outside world.
 The best thing to do is to make it so that *every* request to that folder is handled by `index.php`.
 If you can download your `phpuush.db` or `composer.json` through your browser you've configured it incorrectly.